Warrant officer: Singapore Civil Defence Force

 In the Singapore Civil Defence Force, there are two warrant officer ranks.
-These ranks are (in order of ascending seniority): 2nd warrant officer and 1st warrant officer.
+These ranks are (in order of ascending seniority) warrant officer (1) and warrant officer (2).
+Previously, before the Home Team Unified Rank Scheme was introduced, there were two additional ranks of warrant officer, namely senior warrant officer (1) and senior warrant officer (2).
+Both ranks are now obsolete, although existing holders of these ranks were allowed to keep their rank.

 South Africa

+South African National Defence Force

 In the South African National Defence Force, a warrant officer (WO) is set apart from those who hold a non-commissioned officer (NCO) rank.
 Warrant officers hold a warrant of appointment endorsed by the Minister of Defence.
 Warrant officers hold very specific powers, which are set out in the Defence Act and the Military Defence Supplementary Measures Act.
 Before 2008, there were two classes – warrant officer class 1 and 2.
 A warrant officer class 1 could be appointed to positions such as regimental sergeant major, formation sergeant major or Sergeant Major of the Army or Warrant Officer of the Navy.
 In 2008, five new warrant officer ranks were introduced above warrant officer class 1: senior warrant officer (SWO), master warrant officer (MWO), chief warrant officer (CWO), senior chief warrant officer (SCWO) and master chief warrant officer (MCWO).

+South African Police Service

+In the South African Police Service, there is only a single warrant officer (WO) rank.

 United Kingdom

 Royal Navy

 In 1973, warrant officers reappeared in the Royal Navy, but these appointments followed the army model, with the new warrant officers being ratings rather than officers.
 They were initially known as fleet chief petty officers (FCPOs), but were renamed warrant officers in the 1980s.
 They rank with warrant officers class one in the British Army and Royal Marines and with warrant officers in the Royal Air Force.

 There are executive warrant officers for commands and ships.
 Five branches (surface ships, submarines, Royal Marines, Fleet Air Arm, and Maritime Reserves) each have a command warrant officer.
 The senior RN WO is the Warrant Officer of the Royal Navy.
-Under the Navy Command Transformation Programme, there are now a Fleet Commander's Warrant Officer and a Second Sea Lord's Warrant Officer, all working with the Warrant Officer of the Naval Service, taking over the roles of the Command Warrant Officers.
+Under the Navy Command Transformation Programme, there are now a Fleet Commander's Warrant Officer and a Second Sea Lord's Warrant Officer, all working with the Warrant Officer to the Royal Navy, taking over the roles of the Command Warrant Officers.

 In 2004, the rank of warrant officer class 2 was introduced.
 However, the rank was phased out in April 2014, but is being reinstated for non-technical and technical branches of the Royal Navy in 2021.